Upcoming EventsTo be announced...

 If you'd like to be informed about upcoming events, please ask the assistant of the HoD to sign you up to the email@example.com mailing list.
 Of course, you are also welcome to contact us directly.

-The committee currently consists of Christian Schuster (chairperson), Adam Wollman (treasurer), Andy West (secretary), Leopold Talirz (public relations officer) and Balati Kuerbanjiang (secretary).
+The committee currently consists of Adam Wollman (treasurer), Claudio Padilha (public relations officer), and Balati Kuerbanjiang (secretary).
 We meet about every two weeks to discuss and organise upcoming events.
+Feel free to attend any of our meetings, no strings attached!

-As Christian, Leopold and Andy will be leaving the department soon, we need new people or the ECF will cease to exist!
-Please drop Christian a line, if you are interested and would like to come along to our next committee meeting!
+Many of our former members have already left the department.
+Christian (chair), Leopold (public relations) and Andy (secretary) unfortunately are not part of the ECF anymore, so we (desperately) need new people or the ECF will cease to exist!
+It is much less time-consuming than most people think, and you end up learning a lot, such as how to organize events and deal with advertisement and a budget!
+Please drop Claudio a line, if you are interested and would like to come along to our next committee meeting!

 Feel free to check out what we are currently working on.